 The session will provide an overview of ethics laws that apply to all federal employees.
 USPS will offer the session through WebEx several times from Sept.
 13-29.

 (Employees at Postal Service headquarters in Washington, DC, should take the ethics classroom training that is being offered, including four sessions that were recently added in October.)

-The WebEx training is available to employees who are Executive and Administration Schedule level 18 and above.
+The WebEx training is available to employees who are Executive and Administrative Schedule level 18 and above.
 Employees who don’t regularly receive ethics training are encouraged to participate, along with employees who are required to file financial disclosure information each year.